01 Repair for the Planet

 02 Repair for People

 Community repair groups make repairing easy and accessible.
 It is much easier to ‘think repair’ when you can pop to a neighbourhood venue and meet local people with the skills to fix or advise.
-We create a friendly café atmosphere where all are welcome and most (all??) operate on a pay as you feel basis, so there is no economic barrier to getting something fixed or anxiety about how much the repair will cost.
+We create a friendly café atmosphere where all are welcome and we operate on a pay as you feel basis, so there is no economic barrier to getting something fixed or anxiety about how much the repair will cost.

 There are obvious practical benefits for people who get something fixed – the item restored to working order, saving the money and hassle of having to buy a new one and you’ll also pick up tips about how to fix and maintain it for yourself.
 Meanwhile, volunteers feel valued and that they have made a difference.
 Many enjoy meeting visitors and hearing about the things people bring.
 Just like the BBC’s Repair Shop – there are often great stories to tell!